 Along with the sauce, breakfast sausage adds all the flavor you need for this casserole.
 Neese’s Sausage is what I always use which is a local brand that you can find in North and South Carolina and Virginia.

 Recipes for potato casseroles are something everyone needs to make their life a little easier.
 Potatoes are so versatile, and when combined with a protein you have an entire meal in one dish.
-Who can turn down a ham casserole or a potato casserole with ground beef.
+Who can turn down a ham and potato casserole or a potato casserole with ground beef.

 Why this is the best breakfast casserole